ppgcourseUB/ppgcourse2023/Introduction_to_Phylogenies_Parsimony. MIQUEL_A_ARNEDO/README.md

 We will investigate the phylogenetic relationships of bears—Family [Ursidae](http://tolweb.org/Ursidae/16015) by using a concatenated matrix of 6 mtDNA genes, namely cox1, cytb, nad1, nad5, 16S and 12S and and 5 nuclear genes, MC$R, RNASE1, CHRNA1, FES, IRBP, obtained from Genbank.

-TNTA uses it own format.
+TNT uses it own format.
 Supposedly, also accepts NEXUS format, although it is a little bit picky! (e.g. use the simple NEXUS format in Mesquite).
-Having the sequences in fasta format as well will help to recode the gaps as absence/presence characters.
+Having the sequences in fasta format as well will help you to recode the gaps as absence/presence characters (with Seqedit).

 Below you will find the instruction to conduct some basic analyses using parsimony as an optimality criterion for phylogenetic inference.
-We have included the intstructions and commands for running analyses using the graphic interface (only available for Windows) and the terminal (Linux, MAC and windows).
+We have included the instructions and commands for running analyses using the terminal (Linux, MAC and windows).

 You can find complete information on the commands used by TNT at http://phylo.wikidot.com/tntwiki#TNT_scripts